-ASBSD opposes any law, savings account or voucher program that diverts public dollars to fund non-public education in any manner.
+ASBSD opposes any law, savings account, subsidies or voucher program that diverts taxpayer public dollars to fund non-public student education.

-Legislation that diverts public dollars, in any manner, to non-public education would be detrimental to the public education system.
+Legislation that diverts or subsidizes taxpayer public dollars to non-public education would be detrimental to publicly educated students, and utilizes funding that is not accountable to taxpayers.